ndelnano/Spotify-Listening-History-Logger/README.md

 - DB_PASS
 - DB_NAME
 These are set in travis CI, and via a .env file in the project root dir for deployments.

+# Could I do this Apple music?
+Probably!
+I didn't write this project generically because:
+- Apple requires you to be a member of their developer program to hit the Apple music recently played API endpoint :/
+- Soundcloud doesn't have a similar endpoint, so I only saw myself using this for Spotify.
+- Laziness -- it would be super easy to do!
+If you're interested in adding Apple music support let me know!
+I'd be willing to help.